jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/5  Synthetic Data Generation and Training a Model.md

 # Synthetic Data Generation and Training a Model

 In this section we will look at:
-- Synthetic Data Generation - What it is and Advantages.
+- Synthetic Data Generation and associated Challenges
-- Synthetic Data Generation Challenges
+- Synthetic Data Generation Advantages.
 - The InstructLab SDG Process
 - The Models used
 - Multiphase Tuning